aquasecurity/trivy/docs/docs/vm/aws.md

     See [the AWS documentation][ebsapi-elements] for the detail.

 ### Example
-Note that the scanning could be faster if you enable only vulnerability scanning.

 ```shell
 $ trivy vm --security-checks vuln ami:ami-0123456789abcdefg
 ```

+!!! tip
+    The scanning could be faster if you enable only vulnerability scanning (`--security-checks vuln`) because Trivy tries to download only necessary blocks for vulnerability detection.

 ### Required Actions
 Some actions on EBS are also necessary since Trivy scans an EBS snapshot tied to the specified AMI under the hood.